The world of blogging is a minefield.

 1. It connects you to your target audience.

-Reason 101: Your blog is the perfect place to speak and engage with your target audience.
+Reason 101 as to why you need a blog: Your blog is the perfect place to speak and engage with your target audience.

 It’s the ideal (free, might I add) PR platform whether you’re a product-based or service-based business.